 There is no lengthy text in the email, only this infographic that tells me everything I need to know as a customer.
 The message is easy to navigate as the text has been broken down.
-They have used images to represent each section and this makes it really easy to digest.
+They have used images to represent each section, making it easy to digest.

 They have made it super simple and distilled the content into 5 key messages.
 I feel reassured as I know exactly what to expect in-store.
-It shows me that they have understood the Government guidance and know how to implement it in a way that keeps customers safe.
+It shows me that they understand the Government’s guidance and know how to implement it in a way that keeps customers safe.

 The common-sense approach also makes me feel more confident than I would do entering stores with lengthy text.